orchardstreet/readline_custom/README.md

 A user can quit through ctl+D, 'q', or 'quit'.
 The function ignores and removes overflow when present, asking the user to enter again.

 The function only allows characters a-z (can be changed easily), and doesn't accept null bytes as part of a user response string

+#### signed char prompt_quit(char *prompt)

+This is a quit prompt that readline_custom uses, but you can use it directly easily

+'prompt' should be a null terminated prompt string, eg ("Do you want to quit: ")

+The function returns either EXIT_PROGRAM, YES, or NO.  You should handle all three exit codes if you use this function